cod3astro/neuralprot_beta/README.md

 Each cluster became one model group.
 Groups tend to contain GO terms that are biologically related, for example, one group covers all kinase-related molecular function terms, another covers terms related to ion channel activity.
 This means each model only needs to learn a focused, manageable prediction task rather than the entire annotation space.

 The routing is implicit: at inference time, the feature vector is passed to every loaded model group in parallel.
-There is no explicit routing step — every group independently decides whether its terms apply.
+There is no explicit routing step, every group independently decides whether its terms apply.

 ### Step 3 — Neural Network Voting